 Shin splints are another common calf injury that can cause calf pain whilst you are walking.

 Although usually associated with running, shin splints can be caused by the impact on your lower leg from walking and other exercises too.
 The pain is caused by inflammation of the connective tissue that joins your bones and muscle in your lower leg.

 Symptoms of shin splints:

 Although painful, shin splints aren’t a major cause for concern and can be treated at home.
-The main symptom of shin splints is pain that runs down the front of your lower leg (your shin), the area around your shin bone may also be tender to touch.
+The major symptom of shin splints is sudden pain that runs down the front of your lower leg (your shin), the area around your shin bone may also be tender to touch.

 Exercises to help with calf pain

 If walking is causing you to have calf pain, ensure that you stretch and warm up adequately before starting your walk.